Childhood Cancer Awareness Month: Expert Interviews & an Advocacy Guide

 “Counselors work with children diagnosed with cancer by providing psychosocial support,” Chatalian says.
 “This may include coping with the initial diagnosis and extending throughout treatment as well as post-treatment (and long-term side effect) concerns.
 Counselors may focus on the practical concerns related to one’s diagnosis, as well as the emotional impact a cancer diagnosis can have on a child.”

 Common adult cancers, such as lung cancer, breast cancer, and colon cancer, are rare in children.
 But childhood cancer can still come in many forms, including osteosarcoma, hepatoblastoma, and neuroblastoma.
 Childhood cancers also tend to be more aggressive, and require a multidisciplinary team of specialist staff.
+The most common childhood cancer is leukemia, accounting for nearly 28 percent off all pediatric cancer.

-The counselors, social workers, psychiatrists, and other mental health professionals working with childhood cancer patients need to consider different factors than those working with adult cancer patients.
+Counselors, social workers, psychiatrists, and other mental health professionals working with childhood cancer patients need to consider different factors than those working with adult cancer patients.

 “Children with cancer are a unique group, as they come with several clients, including the patient, siblings, parents, and extended family,” Fritsch says.
 “When counseling a child you must take into account the entire family dynamics, the age of the child, and a host of other factors.
 Oftentimes you will need to counsel via games, and have discussions that are not a ‘typical’ counseling scenario.”